 Ana and Sofia draw with great talent and style the labels of most Adega Belém wines and have both a fine nose for exquisite wine, coming up with sometimes unexpected metaphores and aroma descriptors, hence enriching our family business and growing into the world of wine.

 Knows all about wine, is extremely patient, knows how to tell good stories, speaks 27 languages

-Lili is a professional tennis ball fetcher and keeps the whole team together
+Lili is a professional tennis ball fetcher and keeps the whole team including all guests and passers-by together

 Has a lot of patience, will to learn, endurance, muscle power, appetite and a driving licence.